 To get all the details on updating your code, see Coding differences.

 Step 6.
 Build and test

-Use the BlackBerry WebWorks GUI tool to build your app in debug mode.
+Use the BlackBerry 10 WebWorks SDK web tool to build your app in debug mode.

-BlackBerry WebWorks 2.0 includes a number of improvements to the build process.
+BlackBerry WebWorks 2.0 introduced a number of improvements to the build and deploy process used in BlackBerry WebWorks 1.0.
 Now, with a single command, you can create and install a debug token on a BlackBerry 10 device, and build, install, and launch your app on the device.

 See Building and Testing to get all the details.